 - The “Required Competencies and Assignments” must be completed by all interns.
 The required competencies and assignments are completed during a specific rotation (Ex: you will complete all required competencies and assignments for your clinical rotation as you complete the hours).

-A minimum of 1200 practice hours.
-Rotations are completed in 4 different areas: clinical, food service, community, and area of concentration.
+A minimum of 1000 practice hours.
+Rotations are completed in four different areas: clinical, food service, community, and area of concentration.
 Rotations must provide learning activities to attain the breadth and depth of the core competencies and concentration competencies.
-Learning activities throughout the rotation areas must prepare interns to implement the Nutrition Care Process with various populations and diverse cultures across the life cycle including infants, children, adolescents, adults, pregnant/lactating females and older adults.
+Learning activities throughout the rotation areas must prepare interns to implement the Nutrition Care Process with various populations and diverse cultures across the life cycle including infants, children, adolescents, adults, pregnant/lactating individuals and older adults.
 Learning activities must use a variety of educational approaches necessary for delivery of curriculum content to meet learner needs and facilitate learning objectives.

 A minimum of 300 hours (maximum 400 hours) must be completed in a clinical rotation(s), with both inpatient and outpatient hours.
 Your clinical inpatient preceptor must be an RD.
 Ideally, more than one preceptor in your schedule will be an RD, such as a clinical outpatient RD.
-At least one hospital must be JCAHO approved.
-You must secure a hospital that offers acute care.
+At least one hospital must be JCAHO or DNV approved with 80 or more beds, and this is where the majority of your clinical hours should be completed.
+You must secure a hospital that offers acute care with 80 or more beds.
 Learning activities should prepare interns for professional practice with patients/clients with various conditions, including, but not limited to overweight and obesity; endocrine disorders; cancer; malnutrition and cardiovascular, gastrointestinal and renal diseases.

-A minimum of 300 hours (maximum 400 hours) must be completed in a food service rotation(s), both hospital and non-hospital hours are required.
-We do not specify the break out of hours between hospital and non-hospital, however half in a hospital and half in a non-hospital rotation is typical.
-Examples of non-hospital food service facilities are: school nutrition program, non-profit organizations, LTC facilities, and educational institutions.
+A minimum of 300 hours (maximum 400 hours) must be completed in a food service rotation.
+Examples of food service facilities are: hospitals, school nutrition programs, non-profit organizations, LTC facilities, and educational institutions.

 A minimum of 300 hours (maximum 400 hours) must be completed in a community rotation(s).
 Examples of community facilities are: WIC, Head Start, Senior Nutrition program, Corporate/Employee wellness, Public Health Department, etc.

-A minimum of 200 hours (maximum 300 hours) must be completed in an area of concentration, Nutrition Education & Counseling or Management.
+A minimum of 100 hours (maximum 200 hours) must be completed in an area of concentration.
+You will choose one of the following: Nutrition Education & Counseling, Management, or ICU

 A minimum of 40 hours (maximum 80 hours) must be completed in a Long Term Care (LTC) facility as part of your clinical hours OR your foodservice non-hospital hours.

-- The achievement of competencies is documented through the use of Rotation Evaluation Forms that include the Competencies and are referenced to the Required Assignments and Experiences outline, and the concentration areas.
+- The achievement of competencies is documented through the use of Rotation Evaluation Forms.

 - Domain Examinations are taken online in order to assist in preparation of the Registered Dietitian Certification Exam.